dawnlarsson/micro/README.md

 If you think this project speaks for itself, consider supporting on github sponsors to continue making projects like these a reality, open & free.

+Supporter or not, you can **always** reach me on <a href="https://discord.gg/cxRvzUyzG8">My Discord Server, my primary communication channel</a>
+Questions, feedback or support related to any of my projects, or if you need consulting.

 ## License
 Apache-2.0 license